AdobeDocs/experience-manager-65.en/help/sites-authoring/offerlib.md

 To search offers:

-1. At the top of the Offers console, click or tap the magnifying glass icon.
+1. At the top of the Offers console, click the magnifying glass icon.
 By default the search is limited to offers.
 1. Enter your keyword to search for offers.
 Select from the results.